-Lesson 18: Functions in Harvester
+Lesson 16: Functions with Harvester

 Function | Harvester

 Students have practiced creating impressive designs in Artist and navigating mazes in Bee, but today they will use functions to harvest crops in Harvester.
 This lesson will push students to use functions in the new ways by combining them with while loops and if / else statements.